garden-io/garden/docs/features/remote-variables.md

 ```

 For a more complete example of this approach, checkout our [K8s Deploy guide](../garden-for/kubernetes/deploy-k8s-resource.md#overwriting-values)

-### Using remote variables in CI

-To use remote variables in CI you need to be authenticated against Garden Cloud via the `GARDEN_AUTH_TOKEN` environment variable.

-We recommend creating a service account for CI environments—you'll find step-by-step instructions in the [Manage Access section](#managing-access-with-service-accounts) above.
-You can also create a personal auth token for your user from the Users page in [Garden Cloud](https://app.garden.io).

-Once you have the auth token, you need to set in your CI environment as `GARDEN_AUTH_TOKEN`.
-If you're using GitHub Actions we recommend using the [Garden Action](https://github.com/garden-io/garden-action) which simplifies the process.

-Storing variables in Garden Cloud, as opposed to only with your CI provider, allows you to fully reproduce a given CI run from your laptop.
-If your CI environment uses sensitive values that users should not have access to from their laptops, you can create a service account and scope the variables appropriately (see the [Managing Access section](#managing-access-with-service-accounts) above).

 ### Creating remote variables with the Garden CLI